Table of Contents

-Know all about what is the SAT exam while you begin preparing and aiming for the best universities.
-Be updated with the changes happening in the exam pattern.
+Know all about the SAT exam while you begin preparing and aiming for the best universities.
+Keep yourself updated with the changes happening in the exam pattern.
 This will help you with all things that you require for your test preparation.

 The changes in the SAT exam pattern are actually not that new.
 They were implemented from March 2016 onwards.
-In the current SAT exam syllabus, the reading and writing sections have been merged into one more comprehensive EBRW.
+The current SAT exam syllabus has merged the reading and writing sections into one more comprehensive EBRW.
 Moreover, the max score range in the new pattern drops to 1600 (previously, it was 2400).

-The most noteworthy change in the new pattern, however, is the annulment of the guessing penalty.
-Now, 0.25 marks are not deducted on every incorrect answer.
+However, the most noteworthy change in the new pattern is the annulment of the guessing penalty.
+Now, there is no negative marking of 0.25 marks on every incorrect answer.
 This change has slightly increased the composite score ranges for given percentiles.

-As of 2021, the College Board has eliminated the SAT subject tests and the optional essay.
-There were 20 SAT Subjects available in five broader areas.
+The College Board has eliminated the SAT subject tests and the optional essay in SAT exam 2022 and going further.
+There were 20 SAT exam subjects in five broader areas.
 The areas included History, Languages, Mathematics, English, and Science.
 But, it has been scrapped now.

 Please note that the elimination of the optional essay has made the exam duration 50 minutes shorter.
 So now, your exam will be for three hours.

 - The reading section has five passages: one from fiction, one from philosophy and general themes of daily life, one from economy/sociology/psychology, and two from everyday science.
-Aspirants are required to read the passages and answer the set of questions in the given context with reasoning and arguments.
+Aspirants need to read the passages and answer the set of questions in the given context with reasoning and arguments.

 - Writing and Language Test comprises 44 MCQs from 4 passages (science, careers, history, humanities, and social sciences) where students need to articulate and express their ideas by taking care of the language conventions.
 Some questions also ask aspirants to fix grammatical and syntax errors in the given passages.

-There is no standard SAT exam eligibility set by the College Board.
+The one thing you need to know about the SAT exam as of 2024 is that the College Board hasn’t set any specific eligibility criteria for the exam.
 Any student 12 years or older is eligible to sit in the exam.
-However, as per the norm, students who completed their high school take the exam to get admission to colleges and universities of their choice.
+However, as per the prevailing norm, students who have completed their high school typically take the exam to secure admission to colleges and universities of their choice.

 While the score range of 400-1600 is for absolute marking, SAT percentiles tell how you have excelled in comparison to other aspirants.
 The figure of 70 percentile indicates that you have done better than 70% of the candidates.
 Colleges and universities also evaluate a student from their SAT percentiles instead of composite scores.